RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>20</sup> And they brought him unto him: and when he saw him, straightway the spirit tare him; and he fell on the ground, and wallowed foaming.
 <sup>21</sup> And he asked his father, How long is it ago since this came unto him?
 And he said, Of a child.
 <sup>22</sup> And ofttimes it hath cast him into the fire, and into the waters, to destroy him: but if thou canst do any thing, have compassion on us, and help us.
 <sup>23</sup>  Jesus said unto him, If thou canst believe, all things [are] possible to him that believeth.
 <sup>24</sup> And straightway the father of the child cried out, and said with tears, Lord, I believe; help thou mine unbelief.
 <sup>25</sup> When Jesus saw that the people came running together, he rebuked the foul spirit, saying unto him, [Thou] dumb and deaf spirit, I charge thee, come out of him, and enter no more into him.
 <sup>26</sup> And [the spirit] cried, and rent him sore, and came out of him: and he was as one dead; insomuch that many said, He is dead.
 <sup>27</sup> But Jesus took him by the hand, and lifted him up; and he arose.
-<sup>28</sup> And when he was come into the house, his disciples asked him privately , Why could not we cast him out?
+<sup>28</sup> And when he was come into the house, his disciples asked him privately, Why could not we cast him out?
 <sup>29</sup> And he said unto them, This kind can come forth by nothing, but by prayer and fasting.
 <sup>30</sup> And they departed thence, and passed through Galilee; and he would not that any man should know [it].
 <sup>31</sup> For he taught his disciples, and said unto them, The Son of man is delivered into the hands of men, and they shall kill him; and after that he is killed, he shall rise the third day.